African Fig Tree (Ficus cyathistipula) Indoor Care: The Ultimate Care Guide

 African Fig Tree (Ficus cyathistipula) flourishes in bright light with 4-6 hours of direct sunlight, average warmth of 16-240C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.

 Ficus cyathistipula requires regular pruning to keep it neat, discourage pests and diseases as well as encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
-Keep reading for more on these growing conditions and how to achieve them.

 African Fig Tree grows best in bright light with at least 4-6 hours of morning or late afternoon direct sunlight.
+It can adapt to lower light but it will grow much slower.

-Birchbark Fig can adapt to lower light but it will grow much slower.
-You may grow Ficus cyathistipula under grow lights where natural light is not sufficient.
-Check out these full spectrum grow lights on Amazon.
+You may grow your Ficus cyathistipula under a grow light where natural light is not sufficient.

 Water African Fig Tree liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.